Frequently Asked Questions

 -

 To begin, please send a message via this website, email, or social media describing the type of memorial you would like.
-We’ll discuss colors and ways to make it unique to the individual.
-You can either mail the ashes to me or drop them off at your convenience.
+We’ll discuss colors and ways to make it meaningful.
+You can mail the ashes to me or drop them off at your convenience.
 Generally, the memorial will be completed within 2-3 weeks.
 I accept payment via cash, e-transfer, or credit card.

 -